uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     Response
-        A property of some real object or event which value is target to be predicted in the :term:`supervised learning` task.
-While the :term:`feature` is an input in the machine learning task, the response is one of the outputs can be made by the :term:`model` on the :term:`inference` stage.
+        A property of some real object or event which value is target to be predicted in the :term:`supervised learning` problem.
+While the :term:`feature` is an input in the machine learning problem, the response is one of the outputs can be made by the :term:`model` on the :term:`inference` stage.

         **Synonym:** dependent variable